DmitriBoulanger/samples/elk/client-0/README.md

 To run the test, do the following:

-- check parameters of the ElasticSerach-server in ClientTest.init() - method
+- check parameters of the ElasticSerach-server in ClientTest.init() - method.
+If the default ELK is in use, then only cluster-name should be checked
 - start stand-alone ElasticSerach-server
 - start Logstash
 - run the Messages a little bit and then stop it